michaeljsteel/NumBAT/docs/source/tute_intermediate.rst

 Instead we create a structure of a single elastic rod surrounded by vacuum.
 |NUMBAT| removes the vacuum region and imposes a free boundary condition at the boundary
 of the rod.
-The modes found are then compared to the analytic solution of a free homonegenous cylindrical rod in vacuum.
+The modes found are then compared to the analytic solution of a free homogeneous cylindrical rod in vacuum.

 We find excellent agreement between the analytical (coloured lines) and numerical (crosses) results.
 Observe the existence of two classes of modes with azimuthal index :math:`p=0`, corresponding to the pure torsional modes, which for the lowest band propagate at the bulk shear velocity,